bytn-team/byt/doc/init.md

 NOTE: This approach is intended for those wanting to run bytnd as the current user.
-You will need to modify org.bytn.bytnd.plist if you intend to use it as a Launch Daemon with a dedicated bytncore user.
+You will need to modify org.bytn.bytnd.plist if you intend to use it as a Launch Daemon with a dedicated bytn user.

-5. Auto-respawn
+Auto-respawn
 -----------------------------------

 Auto respawning is currently only configured for Upstart and systemd.